jsc329/ammonitorwiki/12-photos.md

     Move in progress, waiting 10 seconds for server to catch up...

+    ...Move still in progress, waiting 10 more seconds...

     Move status: complete

     Added 3 new records to photos table.